 Your Creativity Exercise Challenge!

-Here is your creative exercise for February!
+Here is your challenge!
 Take an everyday activity such as eating lunch or painting, and try to make a photo essay from it.
 Tell the story through setting the scene, introducing the characters, following the action and providing an end point.
 Remember to use different angles and perspectives to get different viewpoints, and to add detail shots to bring your story to life!